Suya678/Chat_Application/client/README.md

 ## To run
 * Start server by typing ./server
 * After the server starts, on a new terminal start the client by running make and then resizing the terminal to the full size of the screen then continue by typing ./client <server_ip> <port_number>(ex: ./client localhost 30000)
-* Optionally if you wish to test the chatroom messages between users, start a new terminal and execute the client again.
+* Optionally if you wish to test the chatroom messages between users, start a new terminal and execute the client again, create a chatroom using /create <name> then join on the other client using /join <room#(eg.0)>

 ## To keep in mind